eldmark/game-portafolio/README.md

 - `packages/shared`: Centralized types and Zod schemas used by both frontend and backend.
 - `packages/ui`: Shared UI primitives.
 - `docs/`: Comprehensive documentation (Projects, Architecture, Replacements).

+## Key Features

+- Room-based portfolio exploration with object interactions and dialogue prompts.
+- Recruiter Mode for quick access to proof of work, skills, experience, resume, and contact.
+- Dynamic projects, experience, skills, and analytics fetched from the backend.
+- Admin dashboard for managing projects, skills, experience, and users.
+- Contact system with email fallback behavior and clear user feedback.

 ## 📋 Getting Started